 1. Thaw the shrimp.
 Thaw according to package instructions.
 This may be done by placing the shrimp in a colander set over a bowl overnight, or by rinsing the shrimp in cold running water for several minutes until thawed.

-4. Serve the shrimp.
-Serve with lime wedges and cilantro leaves.
+4. Garnish and serve.
+Serve the skewers with lime wedges and fresh cilantro.

 How long does shrimp take to grill?

-On average, shrimp takes 6-7 minutes to cook on a grill heated to medium high heat.
+On average, shrimp takes 4 to 6 minutes to cook on a grill heated to medium high heat.

 Shrimp cooks very quickly, which makes it easy to overcook.
-It typically takes 2-3 minutes per side to cook, depending on the size of the shrimp and the cooking temperature.
+It typically takes 2 to 3 minutes per side to cook, depending on the size of the shrimp and the cooking temperature.

 Shrimp is fully cooked when it is white or opaque, and it curls so that the tail meets the head.